wiltshirek/mcp-ide-bridge/README.md

 - “What’s the weather like in New York City?”
 - “Tell me the forecast for Boston tomorrow.”

-The client will stream requests to the local MCP weather server and return the results using Anthropic’s language model.
+The client will forward requests to the local MCP weather server and return the results using Anthropic’s Claude language model.
+The transport layer used will Streamable HTTP.